AudioSR Online:

 Is MP3 upscaling free for producers?

 You can test MP3 upscaling on short samples for free.
 Full tracks and stems use processing minutes because the models run on GPUs.
-Subscribers get included weekly processing minutes, and you can also buy extra processing minutes.
+Subscribers get included monthly processing minutes, and you can also buy extra processing minutes.

 Try the MP3 to WAV upscaler, then check plan limits before running large batches.